georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

+%  TEST[continued]

 1. The context query filter suggestions associated with categories *cafe* and *restaurants* and boosts the suggestions associated with *restaurants* by a factor of `2`

 In addition to accepting category values, a context query can be composed of multiple category context clauses.
-The parameters that are supported for a `category` context clause include:
+The following parameters are supported for a `category` context clause:

 `context`
 :   The value of the category to filter/boost on.
 This is mandatory.